-It is greatly ignored, how emotions and our health correlate with one another.
-If you feel negative then that affects your body.
+It is greatly ignored how emotions and our health correlate with one another.
+If you feel negative, then that affects your body.
 The body and mind are not a separate unity as we might think.
 Negative emotion raises certain chemicals in the body that do much more harm to us.

 6. Proper athletic gear:

-For those runners who also include weight lifting into their workouts, make sure to wear a weight training belt to stabilize the mid section.
+For those runners who also include weight lifting into their workouts, make sure to wear a weight training belt to stabilize the mid-section.
 This belt will also assist with posture.

 For runners, make sure to wear sneakers that properly fit.
-This will help stabilize the spinal cord and also assist with warding off the lower back pain.
+It will help stabilize the spinal cord and also assist with warding off the lower back pain.
 And when running, do so in an upright position, not leaning forward and try not to overstride.

 Look at other ways to improve your body.
 Try to use headphones when using your mobile phone.
 The headphones will prevent you from cramping the phone awkwardly between your ear and shoulder.
-This has long term negative impacts on your neck and spine.
+It has long term negative impacts on your neck and spine.
 Also, don’t spend extended periods sitting at your desk (or commonly on an airplane as well).
-Make a it a priority every 15 to 30 minutes to get up, do basic static stretches and move around as much as possible.
+Make it a priority every 15 to 30 minutes to get up, do basic static stretches, and move around as much as possible.
 Think about making the spine and neck as strong and healthy as possible.